soniah/blog/content/posts/2007-11-28-troubleshooting-mac-addresses-in-ubuntu.md

   - Ubuntu
 ---
 As far as /etc/iftab goes, this is not used in Ubuntu 7.10
-anymore&#8230;.this functionality is moved to hotplug,. and maybe causing
+anymore..this functionality is moved to hotplug,. and maybe causing
 your prob.<!--more-->

 As you said, the NIC was in when Ubuntu was installed.
 However, some